REQUEST A QUOTE

 How to Secure Your Residential Dumpster

-Here are some effective strategies to help you protect your rented dumpster.
+Use the following practical strategies to protect your rented dumpster.

 Best Practices for Installing a Dumpster Lock

-• Choose a tamper-proof lock that fits your dumpster.
+• Choose a tamper‑proof lock that fits your dumpster model.
+Heavy‑duty padlocks or closed‑shackle locks resist cutting.

 Choosing the Right Location for Your Dumpster

-2. Put the dumpster near your project to make it easier to watch and move less.
+2. Locate the dumpster near your project so it’s easier to watch and less likely to be used by others.

 Security MeasureEffectiveness (%)Notes